jaremgit/egg-leaderboard/README.md

-# Egg Inc All Time Leaderboard Archive
+# Egg, Inc. ALL_TIME Leaderboard Archive

+**This is a vibe-coded hobby project.** I am not a professional developer — I built this with heavy help from AI coding assistants, by describing what I wanted and iterating on the result rather than writing most of the code myself.
+If you're a developer reading this, please review it with that in
+mind: there may be rough edges, non-idiomatic patterns, or things a more experienced dev would structure differently.
+Issues and PRs pointing that out are genuinely welcome.

-**Full disclosure, this whole site is vibe-coded, I am NOT a coder/developer.
-Originally I just wanted to document histroical ATL data but the scope has grown.
-Please note, this project is unofficial and not affiliated with Auxbrain / Egg, Inc. in any way.**
+This project is unofficial, fan-made, and **not affiliated with or endorsed by Auxbrain / Egg, Inc.** in any way.

-A static site that archives historical **Egg, Inc. ALL_TIME / Grade AAA (Grade 5)** leaderboard snapshots over time, so rankings and scores that would otherwise be overwritten in-game can be searched, graphed, and compared across dates.

-Live data comes from two places: a weekly automated pull of the top 100 players, and a "Submit your score" feature that lets any player privately look up and publish their own rank/score on demand.
+---

+## What this actually is (plain English)

+Egg, Inc.'s in-game leaderboard only ever shows you the *current* top players — once a new week starts, last week's rankings are gone forever.
+This site is a scrapbook of those leaderboards over time: every week it saves a snapshot of the top 100 players on the ALL_TIME / Grade AAA (Grade 5) leaderboard, so you can look back and see how rankings and scores have changed, search for a specific player's history, and see graphs of their progress.

+There's also a "Submit Your Score" button, because the automatic weekly snapshot only grabs the top 100 — if you're not in the top 100 (or you just want to make sure your entry is captured that week), you can type in your own in-game ID and publish your own rank/score to that week's snapshot yourself.

+None of this is officially sanctioned by the game's developers — it works by piggybacking on a community-made API (more on that below), the same way several other unofficial Egg, Inc. tools do.

+## What this is, for people who can actually read code

+A static frontend (`index.html` / `app.js` / `styles.css`, no build step, no
+framework) reads pre-generated JSON snapshots out of `data/*.json` and renders search, history, charts, and leaderboard views client-side.
+New snapshots are produced two ways: a scheduled GitHub Action that pulls the public top-100 leaderboard once a week, and a Cloudflare Worker that lets an individual player look up and publish their own single entry on demand.
+Both paths commit directly to `data/<date>.json` in this repo via the GitHub Contents API, which is also what triggers a Vercel redeploy of the static site.

 ## How it fits together